Shubham-Stunner/ai-incident-triage-bot/README.md

 # AI Incident Triage Assistant

-This simple project demonstrates receiving a Prometheus AlertManager payload, using OpenAI to generate a possible root cause and fix, and sending the summary to Slack.
+This project demonstrates receiving a Prometheus AlertManager payload, using OpenAI to generate a possible root cause and fix, and sending the summary to Slack.